cliclic/jobs/reliability/README.md

-# Drivy Reliability Challenge
+# CliCliC Reliability Challenge

 Looking for a job?
-Check out our [https://en.drivy.com/jobs](https://en.drivy.com/jobs).
+Check out our [https://en.cliclic.com/jobs](https://en.cliclic.com/jobs).

 ## Guidelines
 - Clone this repo (do not fork it)
 - Commit your code
-- Once you are done, ping someone from Drivy (ideally via our jobs page)
+- Once you are done, ping someone from CliCliC (ideally via our jobs page)

 Please do the simplest thing that could work for the level you're currently solving.